findonflow/iou/README.md

  - Auctions( both English, Dutch, Vickrey, Bucket)
  - Loans/Flowty

 ## What needs to be done off chain

  In order for this to work there needs to be an accounting solution that knows how to reason about the *IOU.IOUxxx* events that are emitted.
  In adition there needs to be a routine that checks if IOUs are expired.

+## Questions
+In order to handle royalties aso in IOUs we need to create several of them or have them support multiple receivers with fractions.
+What model is the best?